 2013 Chevy Silverado which is used for transporting hose and other equipment after fires, transporting personnel to calls and towing our Special Operations Trailer.

-2004 Chevy Tahoe, which is used to transport personnel to calls in place of larger apparatus, as well as transportation to trainings and towing the snowmobile trailer.
+2010 Chevy Tahoe, which is used to transport personnel to calls in place of larger apparatus, as well as transportation to training's and towing the snowmobile trailer.

 2005 Polaris Ranger 500, which is used for search and rescue, forestry fires, and other special assignments.
 The tracks were purchased through an Assistance to Firefighters Grant in 2008, at no cost to taxpayers.